sadnessOjisan/blog.ojisan.io/src/contents/20201113-min-caml-for-mac/index.md

 eliminating variable Ti6.12
 eliminating variable Ti4.15
 iteration 999
-register allocation: may take some time (up to a few minutes, depending on the size of functions) generating assembly... gcc -g -O2 -Wall -m32 test/print.s libmincaml.S stub.c -lm -o test/print
+register allocation: may take some time
+(up to a few minutes, depending on the size of functions) generating assembly... gcc -g -O2 -Wall -m32 test/print.s libmincaml.S stub.c -lm -o test/print
-ld: warning: The i386 architecture is deprecated for macOS (remove from the Xcode build setting: ARCHS)
+ld: warning: The i386 architecture is deprecated for macOS (remove from the Xcode build setting: ARCHS) Undefined symbols for architecture i386:
-ld: warning: ignoring file /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/lib/libSystem.tbd, missing required architecture i386 in file /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/lib/libSystem.tbd
-ld: warning: ignoring file /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/lib/libm.tbd, missing required architecture i386 in file /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/lib/libm.tbd
-Undefined symbols for architecture i386:
   "___stack_chk_fail", referenced from:
       _main in stub-890dc1.o